Robert Craufurd: Peninsular campaigns

 Whilst there were four bridges, there were also some fifteen fords between Ciudad Rodrigo and the mouth of the Águeda, which were practicable in dry weather for all arms, and several of them could be used even after a day or two of rain.
 Special report were made of the state of the fords every morning and the rapidity of its rises was particularly marked.
-Beacons were prepared on conspicuous height so as to communicate information as to the enemy' offensive movements.
+Beacons were prepared on conspicuous height so as to communicate information as to the enemy's offensive movements.
 As Napier remarked in his History, seven minutes sufficed for the division to get under arms in the middle of the night, and a quarter of an hour, night or day, to bring it in order of battle to its alarm posts, with baggage loaded and assembled at a convenient distance to the rear.

-The first test of the efficiency of Craufurd’s outpost system was made on the night of 19–20 March, when Ferey, commanding the brigade of Loison’s divisions which lay at San Felices, assembled his six voltigeur companies before dawn and made a dash at the old Roman bridge of Barba del Puerco.
+The first test of the efficiency of Craufurd's outpost system was made on the night of 19–20 March, when Ferey, commanding the brigade of Loison's divisions which lay at San Felices, assembled his six voltigeur companies before dawn and made a dash at the old Roman bridge of Barba del Puerco.
 He had the good luck to bayonet the sentries at the bridge before they could fire and was halfway up the rough 230 metres ascent from the bridge to the village (today called Puerto Seguro), when Beckwith's detachment of the 95th Rifles, roused and armed in ten minutes were upon him.
 They drove him down the defile and chased him back across the river with the loss of two officers and forty-five men killed and wounded.
-Beckwith’s riflemen lost only one officer with three men killed and ten men wounded from the three companies engaged.
+Beckwith's riflemen lost only one officer with three men killed and ten men wounded from the three companies engaged.